 The extent to which engineering design should be introduced in a heat transfer course is a controversial subject.
-It is my experience that students can be best introduced to design methodology through an increased focus on equipment such as heat exchangers: Heat Transfer presents more extensive coverage of exchanger design than do comparable texts.
+It is my experience that students can be best introduced to design methodology through an increased focus on equipment such as heat and mass exchangers: Basic Heat and Mass Transfer presents more extensive coverage of exchanger design than do comparable texts.
 In the context of such equipment one can conveniently introduce topics such as synthesis, parametric studies, tradeoffs, optimization, economics, and material or health constraints.
-The computer program HEX2 assists the student to explore the consequences of changing the many parameters involved in the design process.
+The computer programs HEX2 and CTOWER assist the student to explore the consequences of changing the many parameters involved in the design process.
 If an appropriate selection of this material is taught, I am confident that Accreditation Board for Engineering and Technology guidelines for design content will be met.
 More important, I believe that engineering undergraduates are well served by being exposed to this material, even if it means studying somewhat less heat transfer science.